canonical/lxd/doc/security.md

 This is a workflow that's very similar to that of SSH where an initial connection to an unknown server triggers a prompt.

-## Adding a remote with a PKI based setup
+## Adding a remote with a TLS client in a PKI based setup
 In the PKI setup, a system administrator is managing a central PKI, that PKI then issues client certificates for all the lxc clients and server certificates for all the LXD daemons.